-• LMDC proposes an additional \$13,600,000.00 for the for the planning, development, and preliminary implementation of the Memorial and Memorial Center , bringing the total allocation requested in Partial Action Plan 8 for work beginning in 2004 to \$38,875,000.00.
+• LMDC proposes an additional \$13,600,000.00 for the for the planning, development, and preliminary implementation of the Memorial and Memorial Center, bringing the total allocation requested in Partial Action Plan 8 for work beginning in 2004 to \$38,875,000.00.
 These additional costs include the continuation of design, including 1) design development, construction documents, and 2) construction administration for the Memorial and schematic design, design development, construction documents, and construction administration for the Memorial Center.
 These additional costs also include pre-construction and construction costs for the Memorial and pre-construction costs for the Memorial Center.
-Costs include planning and design, sustainability and security consultants, public outreach, environmental review, institutional planning, and other conservation, research and registrar consulting services related to the identification, documentation, and registration of resources, information and artifacts.
+Costs include planning and design, sustainability and security consultants, public outreach, environmental review, institutional planning, and other consultant and staff costs associated with these functions.
+Costs are also included for conservation, research and registrar consulting services related to the identification, documentation, and registration of resources, information and artifacts.